Nfinley/coding-journal/BuildTools.md

 ### Notes on what a build pipeline is, how it fits into development and examples of build tools

-## What is a build pipeline AKA Continuous Delivery Pipeline (also CI/CD ipeline)?
+## What is a build pipeline AKA Continuous Delivery Pipeline (also CI/CD pipeline)?
 * At a basic level a build pipeline is an automated manifestation of the process for getting your code into the hands of your users, or from 'check-in' to 'release'.
 * * A CD pipeline delivers, as per business needs, **quality** products **frequently** and **predictably** from test to staging to production in an automated fashion.
 * CDP is a software strategy that enables orgs to deliver new features to users as fast and efficient as possible.